dpacassi/UltimateDrupalReference/README.md

 ### Admin themes
 - [Adminimal - Responsive Administration Theme](https://www.drupal.org/project/adminimal_theme) - A modern and minimalist design that makes administration an easy and fun experience.
   - Also install [Adminimal Admin Toolbar](https://www.drupal.org/project/adminimal_admin_toolbar) when using this theme.

-## Theming
-- [Twig Documentation](https://twig.symfony.com/doc/2.x/) - Twig is the templating language used in building a Drupal 8 Theme
-- [Debugging Twig Templates](https://www.drupal.org/docs/8/theming/twig/debugging-twig-templates) - This will allow you to see which templates are in use on a page, which template is used to render each item on the page, any hooks for that template, and give you suggestions for naming your new templates
-- [Drupal 8 Theming Fundamentals, Part 1](https://www.lullabot.com/articles/drupal-8-theming-fundamentals-part-1) and [Part 2](https://www.lullabot.com/articles/drupal-8-theming-fundamentals-part-2) - An overview of creating and working in a Drupal 8 theme
-- [Drupal.org Theming Guide for Drupal 8](https://www.drupal.org/docs/8/theming) - The official guide to Drupal 8 theming.
-Not always the easiest to understand but very helpful for reference on many topics.

 ## Troubleshooting
 Every software has bugs.
 At least if it does more than simply printing out a `Hello World`.